dcos/dcos-docs/1.7/administration/high-availability/multi-region.md

 DC/OS supports multiple region configurations.
 This topic describes the setup recommendations and caveats.

+**Important:**

+- None of the following multi-AZ setups have been explicitly tested or verified.
+- A typical DC/OS cluster has all master and agent nodes in the same zone.
+The cost of having masters spread across zones usually outweighs the benefits.

 # Single Region Masters and Cross-Region Agents
 DC/OS masters are within a region, possibly spanning zones.
 DC/OS agents span multiple regions.
 This setup is similar to masters in an on-prem datacenter and agents running on-prem and on public cloud.